 6. Are you receiving, or have you received, radiation therapy to the head and neck?

-If dry mouth results from radiation therapy, then it is important that you use generous amounts of fluoride to prevent decay.
-Your dentist can make a custom carrier (tray) to hold the fluoride gel.
-You place this tray over your teeth for 5 minutes each day to ensure longer contact with the fluoride.
+If dry mouth results from radiation therapy, then using generous amounts of fluoride rinse can help to prevent decay.
+Your dental professional may recommend higher doses of fluoride which may require a prescription.
+Sometimes a dentist will make a custom tray to help keep the fluoride close to the teeth to make it more effective by staying on the teeth where it is needed.
+You place this tray over your teeth for the prescribed time your dentist suggests to ensure more prolonged contact with the fluoride.
 After applying the fluoride, you must not rinse your mouth for 30 minutes.
 You also should visit your dentist every 2 to 3 months, or as recommended.

 What to Do